Self-Refining Language Model Anonymizers via Adversarial Distillation: Adversarial data synthesis for distillation

-\item \textbf{Anonymization refinement.} If any attributes remain inferable, we use the anonymizer $\mathcal{M}_{\text{anon}}$ to refine the text, providing $\mathcal{P}_t$ as feedback:
+\item \textbf{Anonymization refinement.} If any attributes remain inferable, the anonymizer $\mathcal{M}_{\text{anon}}$ refines the text using $\mathcal{P}_t$ as feedback:

-\item \textbf{Utility evaluation.} To assess utility, we use $\mathcal{M}_{\text{util}}$ to compare $x_{t+1}$ to the original $x_0$, evaluating readability, semantic preservation, and whether any new information is introduced:
+\item \textbf{Utility evaluation.} To assess utility, $\mathcal{M}_{\text{util}}$ compares $x_{t+1}$ to the original $x_0$, evaluating readability, semantic preservation, and whether any new information has been introduced:

-For each measure, we collect a rationale and a numerical score. \end{enumerate} At the end of the procedure, we obtain a data trajectory $\tau = (s_0, s_1, \dots, s_T)$, where each $s_i = (x_i, \mathcal{P}_i, \mathcal{U}_i)$ is a tuple consisting of a text, inferred attributes, and utility measurements.
-By applying this to each text to be anonymized, we obtain a set of trajectories, which we use for distillation.
+For each measure, we collect both a rationale and a numerical score. \end{enumerate} At the end of the procedure, we obtain a data trajectory $\tau = (s_0, s_1, \dots, s_T)$, where each $s_i = (x_i, \mathcal{P}_i, \mathcal{U}_i)$ is a tuple consisting of a text, inferred attributes, and utility measurements.
+Applying this process to each input text yields a set of trajectories, which we use for distillation.